BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 ### Forest Restoration

-Meet at the Route 1 Train Station.
+Meet at the Route 1 Train Station, then enter Goldenwood Forest.
 Talk to Adrienn in front of where we fought Gyarados in Goldenwood Forest.

 We're gonna need to submit 3 workers, 1 Scyther, and $48000.
 Go ahead and submit the money when you have it.